Annual Report - Access to Information Act

 Disposition of Requests

-CIHR received twelve requests under the Access to Information Act in 2014-2015 compared to nineteen requests in 2013-2014.
-Three requests were brought forward from the previous fiscal year and three were carried forward to the next fiscal year.
-A total of twelve requests were completed.
+CIHR received 10 requests under the Access to Information Act in 2013-2014 compared to 19 requests in 2012-2013.
+Seven requests were brought forward from the previous fiscal year and three were carried forward to the next fiscal year.
+A total of fourteen requests were completed.
 A statistical summary showing the disposition of these requests is attached as Appendix B.

-One of the requests was submitted from academia, two by the public, four by the business sector and five from media.
+Six of the requests were submitted from academia, two by an organization, one by the public, and one from business.

-Four requests resulted in the full disclosure of the requested information.
-Eight requests resulted in partial disclosure as some information was withheld based on exemption provisions.
+Five requests resulted in the full disclosure of the requested information.
+Eight requests resulted in partial disclosure as some information was withheld based on exemption provisions and one request, no records existed.

-Six of the requests were completed in thirty or fewer days and five requests in one hundred and twenty days or under.
-One request required one hundred and eighty one days to complete.
+Six of the requests were completed in thirty or fewer days and six requests in thirty one to sixty days.
+One request in sixty one to hundred and twenty days and one request in one hundred and twenty one to one hundred and eighty days.

 The ATIP Office deals with both formal requests made pursuant to the Act and informal requests and provides functional advice and guidance to managers and employees concerning the release of information and protection of privacy.

-The ATIP office responded to forty one informal requests.
+The ATIP office responded to seventy three informal requests.

 Owing to the difficulty of tracking all of the operational costs related to the administration of the Act, the costs and person year usage statistics are conservative estimates.
 Almost all costs are attributable to salary, and include fractions of the salaries of the directors, managers and employees who participated in work related to the Act.